duncanbradley/thesis/reproducibility.md

-buildmer fits with the idea of showing incremental work, by automatically re-creating the process of the models that didn’t work however it also ensures consistency, and optimises output As an R package, it is archived, and its source code is transparent
+buildmer fits with the idea of showing incremental work, by automatically re-creating the process of the models that didn’t work however it also ensures consistency, and optimises output As an R package, it is archived, and its source code is transparent Rule et al. say: Document the process, not the results.

 Quarto
 Language-agnostic